Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Process

+Each new design is a unique solution to the requirements presented.
+Please review our Custom Design page for a more complete description of the yacht design process.
 As with any new venture there is first the idea and then the bringing forth of it into a functioning reality.
-My first task is to learn the requirements of each new client in order to understand what the vessel will be asked to do, its size, desired accommodations, available budget, preferred equipment, and myriad other details.
+My first task is to learn a client's requirements and to understand what the vessel will be used for, its size, desired accommodations, available budget, preferred equipment, and myriad other details.

 Once the owner's requirements are understood, I'll begin with a preliminary computer generated model of the vessel and its superstructure.
 Several such models may be seen within our Prototypes web pages.
+Once the model has been created, a preliminary layout can be sketched and a Preliminary Design Study created in order to coordinate the Layout with the general configuration.
+After a clear strategy has been established and approved, we will begin to detail the Accommodations and the Rig and how those relate to the Structure.

 For the complete story of how we make effective use of CAD throughout the design process, including NC file genesis, please see our CAD Design Stream article.